martinaegidius/CoursePuppeteer/readme.md

 Welcome to the CoursePuppeteer repository!
-It is a course-management framework for quickly hosting course content on GitHub Pages.
+CoursePuppeteer is a course-management framework for quickly hosting course content via GitHub Pages.
 Specifically, we contribute with the following features:
 - A web-page front-end, which allows students to get a quicker overview of exercises quickly
-- Automatic integration of solutions depending on a release-schedule
+- Automatic integration of code and math solutions depending on a release-schedule
 - GitHub actions infrastructure to push exercises with solutions automatically to the public repository accessable by students.

+This repository serves as a showcase.
+It is a working fork of a repository currently live at DTU, but filled with template content.

+Framework authors:
+Ludvík Petersen & Martin Ægidius, for the Technical University of Denmark.

+# Design philosophy
-All changes to course material (exercises, solutions, etc.) are to be made in this repository.
-They are automatically pushed to the public repository based on time-schedules.
+All changes to course material (exercises, solutions, etc.) are to be made in this repository (the puppeteer).
+They are automatically pushed to the public puppet repository based on time-schedules and on certain events.
+The puppet repository simply serves as a snapshot of the current schedule, and is changed completely at every push.

 # ⚡ Quick Reference: I just want to fix a typo
 1. Pull the latest code: git pull origin main